Sounding The Mobi Call: Latin America Holds Online Mobi 101 for Leaders

 “I never saw mobilization as a call and a valid ministry—such an important work to complete the remaining task.
 Being on the mission field, I could have accommodated a little thinking that this was not my role, but I see that mobilization should be a priority part of the task that I do with my whole family for the kingdom. … All of this made me understand that…I want to identify myself as a Mobilizer, and with the help of the Holy Spirit, to support the local churches to understand this truth.”

-For more information on Mobi 101, visit our website [link], or contact the Global Desk [link] to get in touch with a team near you.
+Fore more information on Mobi 101, contact us at the Global Desk, and we’ll get you in touch with a team close to you.